ArborealAudio/STR-X/manual/STR-X.md

 STR-X_v1.1.vst3/dll

 With the plugin showing up in your DAW as STR-X or STR-X(v1.1).
 From now on, the plugin will only be named STR-X, and it will overwrite itself with each new update.
-But from v1.1 to v1.2, it should actually not overwrite.
-You can manually add STR-X v1.2 to any old projects that use v1.1
+But from v1.1 to v1.2, it won't actually  overwrite.
+You can manually add STR-X v1.2 to any old projects that use v1.1.

 #### Linux